ericsimard52/lfsScripted/README.md

 4. Execute pkm.sh

-Note, keep this isolated in its own directory. a similar structure to root directory is established for convenience. etc/pkm.conf
+Note, keep this isolated in its own directory. a similar structure to root directory is established for convenience.
-Format: var:val  <---No space in between & case sensitive debug:{0,1,2} Off, Log file only, Log file and stdout partitionName:root boot swap <--space separated, will be converted to array & KEEP SWAP LAST partitionMount:/ /boot <-- Notice no entry for swap partitionDev:/dev/xxx /dev/xxx /dev/xxx <-- Provide partition for swap partitionFs:ext4 ext3 ext4 <-- NOTHING FOR SWAP LFS:/path/to/LFS lfsUserHome=/path/to/lfs/user/home sd:/path/to/sources/file/storage
-MAKEFLAGS:-j3 <-- provide your own.
-confBase:/path/to/lfsScript/etc
-### Log file section
-A file descriptor will be create pointing to value set here, This lets you send logs to another system, or even the host through localhost by provide a socket path

 When pkm.sh is started, it proceed with reading the config file, export MAKEFLAGS.
 After the configuration is loaded, we do a startup check.
-.
  Check $LFS mount point exists, if not create it.
-.
-Go through partitionName
+- Go through partitionName
-  .
-If swap, activate it.
+  - If swap, activate it.
-  .
-If mount point does not exists, create it in $LFS/mountPoint .
-Mount the partition
+  - If mount point does not exists, create it in $LFS/mountPoint
+  - Mount the partition
-.
-Check if sd (source directory) exists, if not create it.
+- Check if sd (source directory) exists, if not create it.
-.
-Check if we have a wget.list, if not we fetch it from linucfromscratch.org .
-Same for md5sum
+- Check if we have a wget.list, if not we fetch it from linucfromscratch.org
+- Same for md5sum
-.
-We then check each pkg, if we don't have it, download it.
+- We then check each pkg, if we don't have it, download it.
-.
-Now we do our md5sum check
+- Now we do our md5sum check
-.
-Check if $LFS/tools exists if not create it
+- Check if $LFS/tools exists if not create it
-.
-Check for $LFS/tool -> / link
+- Check for $LFS/tool -> / link
-.
-Check if we have lfs group <-- group and user setting are hardcoded for now.
+- Check if we have lfs group <-- group and user setting are hardcoded for now.
-.
-Check if we have lfs user
+- Check if we have lfs user
-.
-Create group and user if needed and set password
+- Create group and user if needed and set password
-.
-We fix ownership of source directory $LFS & $LFS/tools .
-Check kfs user environment.
+- We fix ownership of source directory $LFS & $LFS/tools
+- Check kfs user environment.
-  . create .bash_profile if not exists
+  - create .bash_profile if not exists
-  . create .bashrc if not exists
+  - create .bashrc if not exists
-.
-Log subsystem is started.
+- Log subsystem is started.
-.
-Prompt is given to user.
+- Prompt is given to user.

 Commands: (may not all be fully implemented)
   - listcommands